spinspire/pocketbase-sveltekit-starter/backend/README.md

 # Running the backend

 You can run the PocketBase backend direct with `./pocketbase serve` or using `npm run backend` in the `app` directory.
+Note that if you want the backend to also serve the frontend assets, then you must add the `--publicDir ../frontend/build` option.

 ## Docker

-Another options is to run it inside a Docker container.
+Another option is to run it inside a Docker container.
 A `Dockerfile` is included that builds the binary from your `main.go` sources and builds a minimial container with nothing other than that statically compiled binary.
 You can use it with your own `docker-compose.yml`